duskjs/dusk/README.md

 # To create a component:
 npm run component
-# The order of rendering is handle by the component array in the compdep.json
+# The order of rendering is handled by the component array in the compdep.json

 # The npm implementation for launching:
 npm run start